karl-johan-grahn/rest-api-guide/README.md

 ## Versioning
 ## Long running operations
+## Status codes
+## Pagination
+## Hypermedia
 ## Compatibility
+## Deprecation

 # 4. Governance
-The `API governance service` will validate the API endpoints for each service.
+The `API governance service` will do a rough validation of the API endpoints for each service.
 When the service goes through the `build pipeline`, API validation is a build step before being able to deploy to the `stage environment`.

+Changes to the API also need to go through the `API governance` team for validation.

 The `API gateway` will override the requests and provide a `governance` field as part of response:
 ```json